-The last Board and committee performance evaluation was completed in December 2015 and the next is planned to take place before December 2017.
-Detailed questionnaires assessing performance against responsibilities as set out in the charters will be circulated to all directors, and the results compiled into a report for Board discussion.
+The last Board and committee performance evaluation was completed during the previous reporting period in December 2017.
+Detailed questionnaires assessing performance against responsibilities as set out in the charters were circulated to all directors, and the results compiled into a report for Board discussion.

-A review was not carried out during the reporting period.
+A review was not carried out during this reporting period.